 Lastly, a Will is typically much less expensive compared to drafting a living trust.

 Having a dependable Last Will and Testament is one of the most important things you can do for your family.
-To ensure that your property is distributed in the manner you would like, contact Smolarek Law Offices at (716) 771-1601 to schedule a Will consultation.
+To ensure that your property is distributed in the manner you would like, please contact the will attorney at Smolarek Law at (716) 771-1601 to schedule a consultation.